martaGG/S2D2/README.md

 ## Description

 ### 2D
-We refer to (SFM paper, REF!!!) and references therein for a complete description of the procedure.
+We refer to Gonzalez et al (2020) and references therein for a complete description of the procedure.

-Our default coordinates are Ra, Dec, and the distance used is the great circle one.

 ### Structured regions
-We will consider that a starForming region is structured when the Q parameter (Cart&With…REF!!!) is lower than 0.7.
+We will consider that a starForming region is structured when the Q parameter (Cartwright & Witworth, 2003) is lower than the user supplied limit Q lim.
 In that case, and if the user has not provided eps and Nmin (default) we propose our procedure to calculate them and obtain the smallest scale significant structure in the region.

 #### eps calculation: Small-scale
 We calculate the length scale for DBSCAN (epsilon) using the One point correlation function, OPCF, comparing the (REF!!!
 Joncour et al. paper I) first nearest neighbour distance distribution of the sample with the first nearest neighbour distance distribution of a homogeneous random distribution (CSR, or complete spatial randomness) with intensity equal to the local density derived from the mean of the 6th neighbour distribution of the sample.